morinokami/py3dot/README.md

 py3dot
 ======

-py3dot is a Python 3 interface for graphviz.
+py3dot is a Python 3 interface for Graphviz.

 Usage